umar-7w4/umar-7w4/README.md

-### Hi, I'm Umar, a Software Engineer and a Passionate Teacher with a touch of humor. 😊
+### Hi, I'm Umar, a Software Engineer and a Passionate Educator with a touch of humor. 😊

 My journey with computers began in 4th grade when I first saw one at a friend's house.
 It felt like magic seeing it instantly display anything I asked for, sparking my curiosity about how it worked.
 My teacher’s advice to be good at math initially seemed like a bluff to push me to study harder.
 Little did I know, it was true! 📚